erikdubois/AntergosI3/README.md

 This will install the actual i3 windows manager and xorg to render it.
 We will also make sure yaourt is installed.
 It is an option in Antergos base installation screens.
 Yaourt is used to install <b>packer</b>.
 Packer will serve as the aur helper from there on.

+In this script I included also the line to start dhcpd otherwise you will not have an internet connection after rebooting.

+	sudo systemctl enable dhcpcd@service

 #8.
 Making links